 Applications will be reviewed as they are received and reviewed by the program faculty until the interview roster is completed.
-We highly suggest applicants submit their materials by January 15, 2022.
-Interviews will be held on February 17 and 18, 2022.

 - A bachelor’s degree from a Regionally Accredited American College or University, or an equivalent degree from another country as determined by the Office of Admissions